KasperOnFire/ImpossibleTechnology/readme.md

 1. What is the median profession?
 2. What country is the norm?
 3. How many % of people from each country?
+4. what language do most developers work in?
+5. what is the most popular IDE?
+6. What framework do most developers want to work in?